semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

   # Determine when you want Semgrep to scan your code.
   # Use as many of the following options as you want.
   #
-  # Option 1: Scan changed files in MRs, only report new findings (existing
+  # [Option 1] Scan changed files in MRs, only report new findings (existing
   # findings ignored).
   - if: $CI_MERGE_REQUEST_IID

-  # Option 2: Scan all files on the default branch, report any findings.
+  # [Option 2] Scan all files on the default branch, report any findings.
   # - if: $CI_COMMIT_BRANCH == $CI_DEFAULT_BRANCH

-  # Option 3: Schedule CI job to run at a certain time, using cron syntax.
+  # [Option 3] Schedule CI job to run at a certain time, using cron syntax.
   # Instructions for setting this up are here:
   # https://docs.gitlab.com/ee/ci/pipelines/schedules.html
   # As an initial setup, we recommend scanning your whole project on 1st and